Last week we wrote about how to help your car survive the summer heat, but now it’s time to take care of drivers.

-As you can imagine, air conditioning has become a necessity in the lives of most people – be it in the household or a vehicle.
-There are people so used to it, i.e. spoiled, that they refuse to leave their living quarters in high temperatures if there is no air conditioning outside as well.
+As you can imagine, air conditioning has become a necessity in most people’s lives–whether in the household or a vehicle.
+There are people so used to it, i.e. spoiled, that they refuse to leave their living quarters in high temperatures if there is no air conditioning outside.
 But, believe it or not, people have managed to live without this piece of modern technology before, especially in their cars.
-If you are one of those people who still drive older vehicles with no A/C, stick with us to see how to survive driving such a car in the summer heat.
+If you are one of those who still drive older vehicles with no A/C, stick with us to see how to survive driving such a car in the summer heat.

 1) Don’t fear the sweat

-Once you accept the fact that you are going to sweat – how much depends largely on your body tolerance for high temperature and humidity – you are golden!
+Once you accept that you are going to sweat – how much depends largely on your body’s tolerance for high temperature and humidity – you are golden!
 Hey, it’s summer!
 When are you going to sweat if not in the scorching summer sun anyway?
 Just make sure you have also dressed accordingly.
-If you are going on a road trip, or just somewhere where you can be dressed casually, pick your most comfortable attire, preferably made from cotton or other light fabric, and don’t worry about the sweat stains.
-However, if you need to be presentable for work or some other occasion, then take your smart suit or elegant dress in a bag and find a place to change and refresh once you reach your destination.
+If you are going on a road trip or just somewhere where you can be dressed casually, pick your most comfortable attire, preferably made from cotton or other light fabric, and don’t worry about sweat stains.
+However, if you need to be presentable for work or some other occasion, take your smart suit or elegant dress in a bag and find a place to change and refresh once you reach your destination.

 For female drivers, here is one more tip – don’t straighten your hair if you know it will only frizz back up at the slightest bit of perspiration.
 Let your curls shine!

-And remember, people out there pay big bucks for sweating not bullets, but entire buckets – in all kinds of saunas!
-Just imagine your car is a mobile sauna where you get this particular kind of service for free.
-Or you could make a game of it, like the guys from Top Gear did in one of their episodes:
+And remember, people out there pay big bucks for sweating not bullets but entire buckets – in all kinds of saunas!
+Just imagine your car is a mobile sauna and you get this service for free.
+Or you could make a game of it, like the guys from Top Gear, did in one of their episodes:

 2) Hydrate regularly

 After accepting the challenge of driving a sweatbox on 4 wheels, you need to feed the sweat.
 Drinking water before, during and after spending time in a hot car will prevent dehydration, which can cause more serious medical issues.
-Also, check the color of your urine if you are spending long periods of time in a hot car, so as to monitor the level of water in your organism.
-If you are fine, it should be clear to slightly yellow, but if it looks like maple syrup, then you need to drink more water.
-Of course, you can drink other non-alcoholic liquids as well, but plain old water (the colder you get, the better) will refresh you the best and stave the thirst for the longest.
-Also, if your mouth tastes like you just ate dust, you can drink juice or ice-tea to get rid of it, but don’t forget water, too.
+Also, check the colour of your urine if you are spending long periods of time in a hot car to monitor the water level in your organism.
+If you are fine, it should be clear to slightly yellow, but if it looks like maple syrup, you need to drink more water.
+Of course, you can drink other non-alcoholic liquids, but plain old water (the colder you get, the better) will refresh you and stave your thirst for the longest.
+Also, if your mouth tastes like you just ate dust, you can drink juice or ice tea to get rid of it, but don’t forget water, too.

 3) Crack the windows

-You might not like getting blasted with air through an open car window, but keeping it closed is not the answer either.
-One of the quickest ways to heat up the inside of a car is to keep the windows closed in the summer heat (especially, under the direct sun).
-You need to let a little bit of outside air into the cabin and just by flowing through, it will cool things down for the driver and passengers at least a little bit.
+You might not like getting blasted with air through an open car window, but keeping it closed is not the answer.
+One of the quickest ways to heat up the inside of a car is to keep the windows closed in the summer heat (especially under the direct sun).
+You need to let a little bit of outside air into the cabin and just flowing through will cool things down for the driver and passengers at least a little bit.

-In some car models, you can even get away with just running the HVAC system fan to create a much-needed airflow inside the car.
-This always helps for a little while, or until the car itself warms up, at which point if the HVAC system will start spitting out warm air, making things worse.
+You can even get away with running the HVAC system fan in some car models to create much-needed airflow inside the car.
+This always helps for a little while, or until the car itself warms up, at which point the HVAC system will start spitting out warm air, making things worse.
 But hey, at least you got a break from melting, right?